isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 # Ownership problem

-OK, it seems that `ContinuousQuery` constructor expects something called `ignite::Reference`.
+Looks like `ContinuousQuery` constructor expects something called `ignite::Reference`.
 With a little help of the [documentation](https://apacheignite-cpp.readme.io/docs/objects-lifetime) we can understand why.
 Ignite wants to know how to handle ownership problem for the listener.
 It does not know if it should make a copy or if it should just keep a reference.
 So Ignite provides us with a mechanism to deal with this problem and it's called `ignite::Reference`.
 If some function accepts `ignite::Reference<T>` it means that you can pass instance of a type `T` in one of the following ways:
  - `ignite::MakeReference(obj)` - simply pass `obj` instance by a reference.
  - `ignite::MakeReferenceFromCopy(obj)` - copy an `obj` and pass a new instance.
  - `MakeReferenceFromOwningPointer(ptr)` - pass pointer.
 You can keep pointer to a passed object but ownership is passed to Ignite.
 This means that Ignite is now responsible for object destruction.